cyberbotics/webots/docs/guide/using-your-ide.md

 This can be done from the `Run` / `Edit Configurations` menu.
 In the `Run Configurations` windows, press the `+` button and then select `Python`, then set the `Script path` to point to your python file and in the `Environment variables` define the path variable (i.e. `PATH` on Windows, `LD_LIBRARY_PATH` on Linux or `DYLD_LIBRARY_PATH` on macOS) to point to `WEBOTS_HOME/lib/controller`.
 On Windows, you should also add `WEBOTS_HOME/msys64/mingw64/bin` to your `PATH` environment variable.
+If you are using other libraries (e.g., the `vehicle libraries`, `DARwIn-OP library`, etc.), the path to the corresponding shared libraries should be added as well.

 %figure "Addition of the Webots libraries to the path"